 “Growing up near an orphanage in Warsaw, Poland made me aware of the importance of cognitive, mental, physical and emotional stimulation in a life of every child and it shaped my desire to work with and guide young children.
 While studying Education at Lund University (Sweden) I was a part of newly implemented integration programs for children requiring extra support within a regular classroom setting.
 Becoming a teacher was a natural progression for me and I strive every day to make your child’s thinking visible to you.
 The Montessori perspective on child’s intelligence goes beyond a basic curriculum and I will expand it further with fun, innovative, outside-the-box activities.
 I’m looking forward to meeting you all so we can work together on guiding the leaders of tomorrow.”

-Ms. Gabriela is our manager & lead teacher in the Montessori Pre-K class.
+Ms. Gabriela is a much-loved teacher in the Montessori Pre-K class.
 She brings years of experience and a sincere fondness of her chosen profession.
 She is well loved by the children and strives to bring the best out of each one at their own pace.
 She is an excellent teacher and we are very lucky to have her here as a strong team member at Meadow Montessori!

 “Hello, my name is Gabriela Bosica.
 I came to Canada in 1993 together with my husband and son.
 I was born in Romania, a country known for the Olympic gymnast Nadia Comaneci, and for Gheorghe Zamfir’s music.
 I studied engineering in University and chose teaching as my career.
 The passion for teaching children remained close to my heart, so I pursued my studies in Early Childhood Education upon my arrival in Canada.
 My experience over the past 25 years teaching preschoolers through to grade 12 proved to me that children have an inherent desire for expanding their knowledge, improve their skills, and explore their potential.
 I truly enjoy helping children reach their milestones.
 I am excited to be part of the Meadow Montessori family.”